RoboCoachTechnologies/ROScribe/README.md

 Currently, ROScribe only supports ROS1 with Python code generation.
 We aim to add the following features in the coming releases:
 - ROS2 support
 - C++ code generation
-- ROS1 to ROS2 automated code-base migration
+- ROS1 to ROS2 automated codebase migration

 As an open-source project, we encourage all robotics enthusiasts to contribute to ROScribe.
 During each release, we will announce the list of new contributors.